Off the Beaten Path Rome: 45 Hidden Gems in Rome

 6. Palazzo Massimo alle Terme

-The other two stand out sculptures are the Sleeping Hermaphrodite and the Discus Thrower, two of the better Roman copies made from Greek originals.
+The other two stand out sculptures are the Bower at Rest and the Discus Thrower, two of the better Roman copies made from Greek originals.

 Embassy palaces of the Coppede quarter in Rome